amiad/ligery/README.md

 **Tested up to:** 5.3
 **Stable tag:** 0.1

-Lightweight, accessible and responsive lightbox based [lity](https://sorgalla.com/lity/).
+Lightweight, accessible and responsive lightbox.
 Without settings, install and get Lightbox for your images.

 ## Description

-The plugin use Lity library for effect Lightbox for your images.
+The plugin use [Lity](https://sorgalla.com/lity/) library for effect Lightbox for your images.

 ## Installation